Honour-d-dev/magink-dapp/README.md

 Its metadata can be [found here](./frontend/src/metadata.json).

+The Wizard-nft contract is also deployed on the Shibuya testnet at the following address:

+`aZSraFVKezLzQWmZ62NzMvfJWwGEW7wP67d8SfoWEuwvUqf`

 ## The frontend

 The frontend is build with [useink](https://github.com/paritytech/useink) library and uses template from [link!](https://use.ink/examples/dapps) example.